yoodame/ld_import/INSTALL.markdown

 System settings
 ---------------
-RDFimporter makes a lot of HTTP requests and processes a lot of data.
-While it does use Drupal's Batch API to help move things along, there are still common issues.
+RDFimporter makes a lot of HTTP requests and retrieves a lot of data.
+While it does use Drupal's Batch API to help move things along smoothly, there are still common issues.

 - **PHP maximum execution time:**
   The default seems to be around 30 seconds, which is sometimes too low for even Drupal itself.
 This is set with "max_execution_time" in "php.ini"